DevFD: Developmental Face Forgery Detection by Learning Shared and Orthogonal LoRA Subspaces: Methodology

-To allocate Real-LoRA and Fake-LoRAs for modeling the information of real and fake faces, respectively, we utilize labels to define a coefficient matrix $\mathbf{C}\in \mathbb{R}^{t \times n}$.
-An element $\mathbf{C}[i,j]$ represents the importance coefficient of the response at the corresponding position $\mathbf{I}[i,j]$:
+To allocate Real-LoRA and Fake-LoRAs for modeling the information of real and fake faces, respectively, we utilize labels to define a balancing coefficient matrix $\mathbf{C}\in \mathbb{R}^{(t+1) \times n}$.
+An element $\mathbf{C}_{k, l}$ represents the balancing weight applied to the response at the corresponding position $\mathbf{I}_{k, l}$:

-where $\operatorname{Type}_{e}(i)=\operatorname{Type}_{h}(j)$ indicates that the expert matches the category label corresponding to the sample, such as Real-LoRA for real faces, the coefficient matrix $\mathbf{C}$ increases the importance coefficient for this item; otherwise, $\mathbf{C}$ decreases the importance coefficient.
+where $\operatorname{Type}_{e}(k)=\operatorname{Type}_{h}(l)$ indicates that the expert matches the category label corresponding to the sample, such as Real-LoRA for real faces, the coefficient matrix $\mathbf{C}$ decreases the balancing coefficient for this item; otherwise, $\mathbf{C}$ increases the balancing coefficient.
 The increment $\delta$ of the coefficient falls within the range of $[0,1]$.
-Based on the response matrix $\mathbf{I}$ and the coefficient matrix $\mathbf{C}$, the label-guided localized balancing loss constrains the dispersion of the weighted response matrix $\mathbf{I} \circ \mathbf{C}$:
+Based on the response matrix $\mathbf{I}$ and the balancing coefficient matrix $\mathbf{C}$, the LLB loss constrains the dispersion of the weighted response matrix $\mathbf{I} \circ \mathbf{C}$:

 where $\sigma^{2}(\cdot)$ and $\mu(\cdot)$ represent the variance and mean, respectively, and $\circ$ is element-wise multiplication.
-By optimizing this loss function, the LoRA that matches the sample type will yield a greater response for that class of samples, thereby learning more knowledge from them.
+This loss function forces the weighted responses ($\mathbf{I} \circ \mathbf{C}$) to become as balanced as possible.
+By optimizing this loss function, the model is thus compelled to generate a greater original response $\mathbf{I}_{k, l}$ for the matching pairs (to compensate for their small $1-\delta$ balancing coefficients) and a smaller original response for the mismatched pairs.
 Additionally, this router does not select specific LoRAs but encourages collaboration among all LoRAs.

-When the model begins to learn a new task, DevFD establishes a new LoRA branch and freeze the other Fake-LoRAs in the orthogonal sequence $\left\{\mathbf{A}_{j} \mathbf{B}_{j}\right\}_{i=1}^{t}$, allowing only the newly added LoRA $\mathbf{A}_{t} \mathbf{B}_{t}$ and the Real-LoRA $\mathbf{A}_{0} \mathbf{B}_{0}$ to be trainable.
+When the model begins to learn a new task, DevFD establishes a new LoRA branch and freeze the other Fake-LoRAs in the orthogonal sequence $\left\{\mathbf{A}_{j} \mathbf{B}_{j}\right\}_{j=1}^{t}$, allowing only the newly added LoRA $\mathbf{A}_{t} \mathbf{B}_{t}$ and the Real-LoRA $\mathbf{A}_{0} \mathbf{B}_{0}$ to be trainable.
 During inference, it aggregates the outputs of all LoRA experts to make a joint decision, fostering collaboration among them.

 In summary, we define the total loss as the weighted sum of the binary cross-entropy loss $\mathcal L_{\text {cls}}$, the orthogonal loss $\mathcal L_{\text {ort}}$, and the label-guided localized balancing loss $\mathcal L_{\text {llb}}$: